Running FEMA Loads: Everything You Need to Know

 Loads Can Get Paid Slower

 OTR is here to make sure you get paid quickly once the job is complete!
-It’s important to us that you don’t have to wait any longer on those funds, but we also need to ensure we’ll get paid the full amount agreed to in a timely matter.
-Most FEMA loads you book will be through freight brokers with standard net 30 payment terms; however, since FEMA loads are government contracted, you can imagine the government is not paying as quickly as we’d all prefer.
-It’s understandable with the chaos that is disaster relief and the tens of thousands of loads being run for the government over a few months that there will be delays, but it’s still important that you and OTR are paid on time.
-Since the customer, FEMA, can pay out slowly, these loads are sometimes paid when paid, meaning, the broker won’t pay the carrier/factor until they are paid by the government.
+It’s important to us that you don’t have to wait any longer for those funds, but we also need to ensure we’ll get paid the full amount agreed to in a timely manner.
+Most FEMA loads you book will be through freight brokers with standard net 30 payment terms; however, since FEMA loads are contracted through the government, you can imagine the government isn’t paying as quickly as we’d all prefer.

 Detention Pay Is Important

-Usually, the big hold upon payment is the extra detention pay.
-After a major hurricane (category 3-5) we regularly see detention pay skyrocket to $750 – $1,500 a day.
-When we run into payment issues on FEMA loads it’s often because the detention is in dispute, this is why it’s so important to have detention on the rate con and keep any discussion over detention in writing.
-Due to some of the issues we’ve experienced with the large detention payments, OTR will always require written confirmation that the detention is finalized and the amount is correct.
+OTR will always require written confirmation that the detention is finalized, and that the amount is correct.
 Getting everything in writing will go a long way when you’re finalizing the rate with the broker and trying to get funded.
-We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the payment terms; if you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.
+We’ll require written verification from accounts payable on the rate/detention and we’ll need to confirm the payment terms.
+If you’re working with a good broker and everything has been communicated correctly, this shouldn’t be an extra obstacle.

 OTR is Here to Help

-No one wants a natural disaster to strike, and it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while making good money.
+No one wants a natural disaster to strike, and it’s incredibly unfortunate for so many Americans, but it does create an opportunity for carriers to help those affected while also making good money.
 If you choose to run FEMA loads during the hurricane or wildfire season, be prepared and stay patient.
-These loads might not go as smoothly as you’re used to, but they can be worth it and OTR will do everything to get you funded as normal.
-If you have any questions or expect to regularly run disaster relief loads this season, please reach out to your account manager.
-If you aren’t with OTR Solutions yet, please apply for freight factoring with us to receive all of our benefits to help with running FEMA loads.
-OTR Solutions uses the best true non-recourse factoring program out there with several innovative tools for truckers including our fuel card for truckers, the capital fuel card because we know how funds can be slow during FEMA runs.
+These loads might not go as smoothly as you’re used to, but they can be worth it, and OTR will do everything to get you funded as normal.

 Connect with a Representative